-- a.
+a.
 PURPOSE.
 The AIRREQJAM is used to request preplanned and immediate EW air support missions.
-This message is transmitted by voice only. - b.
+This message is transmitted by voice only.

+b.
 ORIGINATOR.
-ASAC, TOC, ASWC, OTC/CWC/CATF, ABCCC, AOC, DASC, TACC/TADC (M). - c.
+ASAC, TOC, ASWC, OTC/CWC/CATF, ABCCC, AOC, DASC, TACC/TADC (M).

+c.
 ADDRESSEE.
-JFACC (if designated), JOC, TOC, FCC, OTC/CWC/CATF, ASOC, ABCCC, AOC, DASC, TACC/TADC (M). - d.
+JFACC (if designated), JOC, TOC, FCC, OTC/CWC/CATF, ASOC, ABCCC, AOC, DASC, TACC/TADC (M).

+d.
 METHOD OF TRANSMISSION.
-Voice only; it is a backup to the AIRSUPREQ record message. - e.
-FREQUENCY OF TRANSMISSION/UPDATE.
-As required. - f.
+Voice only; it is a backup to the AIRSUPREQ record message.

+f.
 COMMENTS.
 The message is used as a backup means to the AIRSUPREQ record message for preplanned and immediate air support, or when timely dissemination of information precludes record message formatting.